 It’s not only the method of generation that differentiates tsunamis from wind-generated waves.
 On average, wind waves have a crest-to-crest wavelength—the distance over which the wave’s shape repeats—of approximately 330 feet and a height of 6.6 feet.
 A deep ocean tsunami will have a wavelength of 120 miles and amplitude (the distance from the peak of the wave to its trough) of only about 3.3 feet.
 This is why tsunamis are difficult to detect in the open ocean.

 As a tsunami approaches the shore, the wave compresses: Its speed and wavelength decrease while its amplitude grows enormously.
 Most waves arrive on-shore not as a huge wave but as a fast-moving tidal bore that floods the shoreline.
 However, if the trough of the wave arrives before the ridge, or peak, the sea will recede from the shore, exposing normally submerged areas, as the trough builds into a ridge.
 This can serve as a brief warning that a tsunami is about to occur.

 Other causes of tsunamis include underwater landslides and explosions.
 Another type of wave, called a mega-tsunami, is caused by above-water landslides or glacier calving.
 The largest recorded mega-tsunami struck in Alaska’s Lituya Bay in 1958; an earthquake triggered a landslide that displaced so much water that the waves created were 470 feet taller than the Empire State Building.

-Recently, the DART system took a star turn: Director Peter Berg used it in the film Battleship as a method of creating the game’s iconic grid.
-(The Hollywood version of DART is much more robust than the real world version, which has just 39 buoys.)
+In the 2012 action film Battleship, the DART system took a star turn.
+Director Peter Berg used it as a method of creating the game’s iconic grid.
+(The Hollywood version of DART is much more robust than the real-world version, which has just 39 buoys.)